ahmetsolmaz2134/Changing-Hydroclimatic-Regimes-and-Extreme-Precipitation-Dynamics-in-the-Eastern-Black-Sea-Region/README.md

 `POT`
 `Wavelet Analysis`
 `Wavelet Coherence`
+`PCA`
+`Clustering`
 `Markov Switching`
+`Hydroclimatic Regimes`
 `SPI`
 `SPEI`
-`Penman-Monteith`
+`PET`
 `R Programming`
-`Time Series Analysis`
+`Time-Series Analysis`

 ---

 ## Citation

-If this repository contributes to your research, please acknowledge the project and the underlying NASA POWER data source.
+If this repository or its analytical framework is used in academic research, please acknowledge:

-**Author:** Ahmet Solmaz
-**Project:** *Changing Hydroclimatic Regimes and Extreme Precipitation Dynamics in the Eastern Black Sea Region of Türkiye*
+**Solmaz, A. — Changing Hydroclimatic Regimes and Extreme Precipitation Dynamics in the Eastern Black Sea Region of Türkiye.**

+---

+### Researcher

+**Ahmet Solmaz**

+*Independent Research Project — Hydroclimatology, Climate Statistics and Extreme Precipitation Analysis*